shentianyi/clearInsightWireframe/api-change-history.md

 10. change /discussions/comments api return value;
 11. change get /discussions/list to /discussions/users/accesses api;
 12. change get /discussions/for_users to /discussions/users/created api;
+13. add attribute_values to object attribute, it can be used in aggreate select